Over the last few years, aquafaba has become all the rage within some alternative cooking circles.

-Dr. Martin Reaney of the University of Saskatchewan in Canada led a team which found that the foam from canned chickpea aquafaba varies in composition depending on the commercial source.
+Dr. Martin Reaney of the University of Saskatchewan in Canada led a team that found that the foam from canned chickpea aquafaba varies in composition depending on the commercial source.
 Processing methods are the determining factor such as soaking, cooking and/or dehydration.
-The pH, temperature, pressure and duration of these methods affect its makeup as well.
+The pH, temperature, pressure, and duration of these methods affect its makeup as well.

 Findings presented at the 2nd International Conference on Food Chemistry & Nutrition found that aquafaba quality from commercially canned chickpeas is inconsistent.
 (4)

 Most alarmingly, Dr. Reaney’s research demonstrated the presence of saponins in aquafaba responsible for its soap-like foaming effect.
 This confirmed a hunch to that effect prior to testing.
 These chemicals are dangerous to human health, contributing to the development of leaky gut and potentially a miscarriage risk.
 More on this with citations below.

 If you’ve been intrigued by the buzz about aquafaba and the chorus of some alternative voices who advocate using it, I would strongly advise you to hold back your enthusiasm and avoid jumping on the bandwagon at least for the time being.

 Here are 6 reasons to stay cautious and not be an early adopter of this trend.